Fockea multiflora K.Schum.

 Fockea multiflora is a large succulent with a swollen tuberous base and up to grow up to 50 feet (15 m) long branches that sprawl on the ground or twine around any available support.
 The caudex is grey or brown, variable in shape, and grows up to 2 feet (60 cm) in diameter.
 Leaves are green, elliptic, up to 4 inches (10 cm) long, and up to 3.2 inches (8 cm) wide.
-Flowers are bisexual, 5-merous, yellow-green, and usually appear in summer on a many-flowered peduncle.
-Fruits are smooth, paired, horn-shaped, up to 9 inches (22.5 cm) long, and up to 1.2 inches (3 cm) in diameter.
+The bisexual flowers are 5-merous, yellow-green, and usually appear in summer on a many-flowered peduncle.
+Fruits are paired, smooth, horn-shaped, up to 9 inches (22.5 cm) long, and up to 1.2 inches (3 cm) in diameter.

 Light: These plants prefer partial shade.
 They can tolerate full sun but need a little sun protection during the hottest part of the day.

 Soil: Fast-draining soil mix is the best soil for your Fockea to drain excess water.

 Hardiness: Fockea multiflora can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: During the growing season, from spring to fall, water regularly and allow the soil to dry between waterings.
 Reduce watering in the winter.
 Water only enough to prevent the shriveling of the tuber.